mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 delete 'ratings', to: 'ratings#destroy'
 ```

-Modify the `destroy` method within the `ratings_controller.rb` file (`app/controllers/ratings_controller.rb`) to handle the deletion of multiple rating IDs.
+Modify the `destroy` method within the `ratings_controller.rb` to handle the deletion of multiple rating IDs.
 We can do it like this:

 **app/controllers/ratings_controller.rb**